cvent/octopus-deploy-cookbook/README.md

 ##### Install version 3.2.24 of Octopus Deploy Tentacle

-This will simply install the version of the tentacle that is specified.
+This will simply install the version of the Tentacle that is specified.

 ```ruby
 octopus_deploy_tentacle 'Tentacle' do